mantrajsframework/mantrad/README.md

-Mantra is a framework based on [Node.js](https://nodejs.org/) to develop scalable and progressive projects with highly decoupled components and projects following *lean* methodology with fast and high evolution.
+Mantra is a framework based on [Node.js](https://nodejs.org/) to develop scalable and progressive projects with highly decoupled components following *lean* methodology with fast and high evolution.

 Mantra is the core for building platforms, startups applications, enterprise systems or, virtually, any other kind of projects.

+Mantra has been designed to develop high performance applications to be deployed in any scenario.

 A Mantra project follows some design and software architecture principles defined in [Mantra Paradigm Development Principles](/docs/01-mantra-development-paradigm.md).
 With them, technical debt is minimized and testeability of components are extremely high.

+Also, by its nature, the assets of a Mantra project are very well organized with separation of concerns and the code for common tasks tends to be minimal.

 # Install with NPM